Singapore faces growing pains as setbacks pile up

 "In other developed countries, there is a big safety net.
 In Singapore, the net is very small," he said.
 "For the poor, having the best airport in the world doesn't affect them as they rarely travel."

-Rapid population growth fuelled by immigrants, combined with under-investment in infrastructure have fed complaints about over-crowding on buses and trains and increased competition for jobs, schooling and housing.
+Rapid population growth fueled by immigrants, combined with under-investment in infrastructure have fed complaints about over-crowding on buses and trains and increased competition for jobs, schooling and housing.

 Multiple train breakdowns have become a political headache for Lee.
 In December, hundreds of commuters were trapped underground without light and ventilation for more than an hour before they heard from train operator SMRT Corporation Ltd SMRT.SI.
 The financial district has been hit by flash floods up to ankle level, threatening to damage the Louboutin and Gucci shoes favoured by many bankers.